Cache123/luisAI-espresso-hop/README.md

+The Application will utilize the LuisAI services.
+Freatures will include state and the use of waterfall type conversation flow.

 Created from a cloned REPO: Using Instuctions below.

 This sample shows how to create a bot that uses Language Understanding (LUIS).
 This bot example uses [`restify`](https://www.npmjs.com/package/restify) and [`dotenv`](https://npmjs.com/package/dotenv).